leeharold1/SAP-Project/README.md

 Insecure Branch:

-Node.js must be installed on.
+Node.js must be installed on computer.
+Clone repository.
+cd into the repo.
 Run 'npm start' to start application.